MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-passwordless-migration.md

 ### Test the app

-Launch your application locally and verify that your app and the passwordless connection to Azure SQL Database is working as expected.
-Keep in mind that it may take several minutes for Azure RBAC changes to propagate through your Azure environment.
+Run your app locally and verify that the connections to Azure SQL Database are working as expected.
+Keep in mind that it may take several minutes for changes to Azure users and roles to propagate through your Azure environment.
 Your application is now configured to run locally without developers having to manage secrets in the application itself.

 ## Configure the Azure hosting environment

-Once your application is configured to use passwordless connections and runs locally, the same code can authenticate to Azure services after it's deployed to Azure.
-The sections that follow explain how to configure a deployed application to connect to Azure Blob Storage using a [managed identity](/azure/active-directory/managed-identities-azure-resources/overview).
+Once your app is configured to use passwordless connections locally, the same code can authenticate to Azure services after it's deployed to Azure.
+The sections that follow explain how to configure a deployed application to connect to Azure SQL Database using a [managed identity](/azure/active-directory/managed-identities-azure-resources/overview).
+Managed identities provide an automatically managed identity in Azure Active Directory (Azure AD) for applications to use when connecting to resources that support Azure AD authentication.
 Learn more about managed identities on the [passwordless overview](/azure/developer/intro/passwordless-overview?view=azuresql) and the [managed identity best practices](/azure/active-directory/managed-identities-azure-resources/managed-identity-best-practice-recommendations) pages.

 ### Create the managed identity